 - Brown sugar - muscovado, demerara; you can use any type of brown sugar you want.

-- Egg – you only need it for the egg wash.
+- Egg - you need it to give your turnovers that golden color.

 Start by preparing the apple filling.
 Using a medium saucepan, combine the diced apples with sugar, and place the pan on medium heat (photo 1).

-Unroll the puff pastry and divide into six equal portions (photo 2).
+Unroll the puff pastry and divide into six equal portions for your turnovers (photo 2).

 Fold the dough in half and close the edges with a fork (photo 4).